 Xaluprine is a pink to brown oral suspension.
 It comes in glass bottles of 100 ml capped with a child-resistant closure.
 Each pack contains one bottle, a bottle adaptor and two dosing syringes (a syringe graduated to 1 ml and a syringe graduated to 5 ml).
 Your doctor or pharmacist will advise which syringe to use depending on the dose that has been prescribed.

-Marketing Authorisation Holder
+Marketing Authorisation Holder and Manufacturer

 Lipomed GmbH